 Alpha-hydroxy acids (AHAs) are water-soluble organic exfoliating acids, and they occur naturally in many foods and milk sugars.
-Among the various types of hydroxy acids, you will find:
+Among the various types of hydroxy acids, we find:

 Glycolic acid: derived from sugarcane, it is known for its effectiveness in promoting cellular turnover and improving skin texture.

-Lactic acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and boosting skin hydration.
+Lactic acid: obtained from milk fermentation, it is gentle and hydrating, ideal for sensitive skin and increasing skin hydration.

-Malic acid: extracted from apples, this acid helps exfoliate the skin and enhance its glow.
+Malic acid: extracted from apples, this acid helps exfoliate the skin and improve its radiance.

 Tartaric acid: derived from grapes, it helps exfoliate the skin while improving its evenness and radiance.